Video-Nomad/gs-curvetools-docs/docs/source/advanced-visibility.rst

   :align: right
   :width: 250px

-Advanced Visibility panel can be found in :ref:`Curve Control Window<attributes>` by expanding the "Advanced Visibility" frame.
+Advanced Visibility panel can be found in the :ref:`Curve Control Window<curve-control-window>` by expanding the "Advanced Visibility" frame.

-Using these controls user can enhance the visibility of the selected geometry and curves which can be extremely helpful when working with dense hair textures or complex multi-layered grooms.
+Using these controls, the user can enhance the visibility of the selected geometry and curves, which can be extremely helpful when working with dense hair textures or complex multi-layered grooms.

-Advanced Visibility is only active on selected curves and will enable always-on-top visibility for curve and its components (cvs and hull) as well as adding wireframe visibility to selected cards.
+Advanced Visibility is only active on selected curves and will enable always-on-top visibility for the curve and its components (CVs and hull) as well as adding wireframe visibility to selected cards.

 .. note::
   Both Geometry and Curve Highlight have respective hotkeys available in the Hotkey Editor.